nus-cs2113-AY2021S1/tp/docs/team/michaeldinata.md

 *   **New Feature**: Added the ability to add and remove an anime to and from his active watchlist.
     *   What it does: Allows the user to add a specific anime into his active watchlist, and he can also remove an anime from his active watchlist.
     *   Justification: The user may want to keep track of the anime he wants to watch or translate next.
 After watching a certain anime in his watchlist, he is then able to remove the anime from the watchlist to keep it clean of anime that he has watched.
-    *   Highlights: The `add` feature needs to ensure that the anime the user wants to add is not something that is out of the range of anime that the program currently has.
-It also ensures that the user does not add duplicate anime into the watchlist.
+    *   Highlights: The `add` feature needs to make sure the anime to be added is not out of the range of anime that the program currently has.
+One improvement made on this is that the program does not allow users to add duplicate anime into a watchlist.
      On the other hand, the `remove` feature first ensures that there is an anime in the watchlist, before ensuring that the anime the user wants to delete is within the watchlist.

 *   **New Feature:** Added the ability to view all the anime in active watchlist, or a specific watchlist.